Academic Connections, International

 Welcome to this general introduction to these two apologetics sections!

-The term 'apologetics' comes from the transliteration of the Greek word 'apologia' (our web sofware isn't capable of allowing us to publish using Greek letters) in 1 Peter 3:15; and, in the context of that verse is typically translated by the English word 'defense.'
+The term 'apologetics' comes from the transliteration of the Greek word απολογία found in 1 Peter 3:15; and, in the context of that verse is typically translated by the English word 'defense' or in some forensic sense of giving a defense.
 See the NIV translation of verses 1 Peter 3:15, 16:

 15 But in your hearts set apart Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect, 16 keeping a clear conscience, so that those who speak maliciously against your good behavior in Christ may be ashamed of their slander.
 (NIV)

-Here, we see that term (above) translated in a defensive sense, that is, by giving an answer or a reason for the hope that we have in Christ.
+Here, we see that term (above) translated in a defensive sense, that is, by giving a reason for the hope that we have in Christ.

-However, together with other verses in the New Testament, such as in a very agressive sounding 2 Corinthians 10:5:
+However, together with other verses in the New Testament that describe apologetics "in action" we can get a fuller sense of the NT has to say about this task.
+For instance, in a very aggressive sounding 2 Corinthians 10:5:

 2Cor.
 10:5 We demolish arguments and every pretension that sets itself up against the knowledge of God, and we take captive every thought to make it obedient to Christ.
 (NIV)

-and, by the example of Paul in Acts 17:1ff:
+and, by the aggresive example of Paul in Acts 17:1ff:

 Acts 17:1 When they had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a Jewish synagogue.
 2 As his custom was, Paul went into the synagogue, and on three Sabbath days he reasoned with them from the Scriptures, 3 explaining and proving that the Christ had to suffer and rise from the dead.
 “This Jesus I am proclaiming to you is the Christ,’” he said.
 4 Some of the Jews were persuaded and joined Paul and Silas, as did a large number of God-fearing Greeks and not a few prominent women.